AnhhQuann/myproject/README.md

 _https://www.kaggle.com/code/vijayjoshi17/netflix-data-analysis-cosine-recommendation_

-It contains Netflix movie and TV show data such as titles, genres, ratings, and time.
+It contains Netflix movie and TV show data such as titles, genres, ratings and duration for each movie/TV show.

 ## **Project Overview**
 This project performs analysis on the Netflix data to gain insights into the movies and shows.
 Some key points: